 - Cups and craft sticks for mixing

-- Red pigment with yellow paint (Slime is orangey red and turns yellow when hot.)
+- Red pigment with yellow paint (Slime is orange-red and turns yellow when hot).

 Pour 1/4 cup glue into a large measuring cup or bowl.
 Add 1 tablespoon water and stir until blended well.
 Add 5 drops of colored paint and mix well.
 Then add 3 teaspoons of thermochromic pigment and mix.